rdugue/Shifty/README.md

 -Karma
 -NPM
 ## How To Run
-To run the application, simply type `npm start'
+To run the application, simply type `npm start`
 ## Acknowledgements
 The project structure for this app borrows **heavily** from [AngularClass's Retain app.](https://github.com/AngularClass/retain-app)